nmenant/iControl_LX_Lab/docs/class1/module3/lab2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The iControl LX Framework also provides access to the following HTTP verbs:
 `POST, PUT, PATCH, DELETE`.
-In this Lab we will cover when you should use which HTTP verb.
+In this lab, we will cover when you should use which HTTP verb.

 1. POST is for creating resources.